Atos-FiwareOps/sla-dashboard/README.md

 The sla-dashboard application is composed by the following directories:
 * sladashboard: the app related to the application itself.
 The settings file maybe need to be modified: read below.
-* slagui: the sla dashboard GUI project.
+* slagui: the SLA Dashboard GUI project.
 * slaclient: this project contains all the code needed to connect to SLA Manager REST interface, and the conversion from xml/json to python objects.